ExitValue.ai

 Gross margin profile separates premium from commodity.
 Specialty and natural/organic food manufacturers with 35-45% gross margins attract significantly higher multiples than commodity processors running at 15-20%.
 EBITDA margins above 15% put you in premium territory for most food businesses.

 Customer concentration is a critical risk factor.
-A food manufacturer where Walmart represents 40%+ of revenue will face a discount of 1-2x EBITDA regardless of other strengths.
-Buyers want to see no single customer above 15-20% of revenue.
+A food manufacturer where Walmart represents 40%+ of revenue will face a discount of platform-tier earnings multiples regardless of other strengths.
+Buyers want to see no single customer above a percent-of-revenue range.

 What Decreases Food Manufacturing Value